College Admissions Guide: How to Apply to College

 Should I Apply to One of the Top colleges?

-Source: apply.jhu.edu
+Source: https://apply.jhu.edu/fast-facts/

-Highly selective college campuses are made up of very diverse students — valedictorians, star athletes, innovators, creative types, immigrants, privileged and underprivileged students.
-Their student bodies also include students who are the first in their families to go to college.
-If you are a first-generation student with the academic chops, then you shouldn’t pass up on the opportunity to attend one of these colleges because you think you might not fit in, or you think it’s too expensive.
-Ironically, many of the highly selective colleges are known for being the most generous so most students never pay full price.
+Highly selective colleges boast diverse student bodies, including valedictorians, star athletes, innovators, creative types, immigrants, and students from varied socioeconomic backgrounds.
+Many first-generation students thrive in these environments.
+If you are a first-generation student with strong academics, don’t shy away from applying to these colleges because you think you might not fit in or find it too expensive.
+Ironically, many highly selective colleges are known for their generosity, with most students never paying full price.

 Do I need to have a major to apply to college?